 - Optometrist, Memphis Optical

-- Assistant, Burn Center at UNC Medical Center
+- Assistant Director, Burn Center at UNC Medical Center

-Students enrolled in the pre-medicine second major are assigned a secondary adviser from the UNCG Health Careers Advisory Committee, which comprises faculty from the biology, chemistry and biochemistry, psychology, physics, and nutrition departments, the College of Arts and Sciences Advising Center, School of Health and Human Sciences, and the Students First Office.
+Students enrolled in the pre-medicine interest track are assigned a secondary adviser from the UNCG Health Careers Advisory Committee, which comprises faculty from the biology, chemistry and biochemistry, psychology, physics, and nutrition departments, the College of Arts and Sciences Advising Center, School of Health and Human Sciences, and the Students First Office.
 (This is in addition to your primary adviser, whom you should seek out and meet with regularly.)
-For a competitive application, students should demonstrate experience volunteering or working in a medical or service setting and extensive longitudinal service and leadership while in college.
+For a competitive application, students should demonstrate not only academic excellence, but also experience volunteering or working in a medical or service setting and extensive longitudinal service to underserved populations and leadership while in college.